AlanRaak/tinyimagenet_hw3/README.txt

-Put your models into trained_models and run run_model.py.
+1. Put your models into trained_models folder and specify which model you want to use inside run_model.py
-Specify which model you want to use inside run_model.py.
+2. The images that you test on should be inside test_images folder.
+Images should be taken from tinyimagenet validation dataset
-Enter images that you test on should be inside test_images folder.
+3. run run_model.py